coolstation/coolstation/.github/DEV_GUIDE.md

 **Remember, never commit changes to your master branch!** You can work on any branch as much as you want, as long as you **commit** the changes to the proper branch.

 Go wild!
 Make your code changes!
 This is a guide on how to contribute, not *what* to contribute.
 So, I won't tell you how to code, make sprites, or map changes.
-If you need help, try asking in the `#imcoder`, `#imspriter`, or the `#immapper` [Discord](https://discord.gg/zd8t6pY) channels respectively.

 ### Step 2: Change It Up :twisted_rightwards_arrows: